tomijaga/leetcode/82-remove-duplicates-from-sorted-list-ii/NOTES.md

 If there was indeed a duplicate we call the recursive function on the `next` node and return its result instead of the `curr` node.
 If there wasn't any duplicates we call the recursive function on the `next` node and replace it with the result.
 Then we return the `curr` node
 ​
+### Efficient solution
+The most efficient solution would be to use two while loops for removing duplicates ​